ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 Unlike a normal commit, which has one parent commit, a merge commit has two parent commits.

-Now when two modified lines of the same file are overlapping during a merge, a *merge conflict* occurs.
+Now, when two modified lines of the same file are overlapping during a merge, a *merge conflict* occurs.
 Git can not automatically solve this conflict.
 Instead Git indicate the conflict in the console

 ```
 CONFLICT (content): Merge conflict in <conflicting-file-name-in-destination-branch>